rocwet/EE_371/Project_1/README.md

 3. Johnson implementation (http://electronics-course.com/johnson-counter)
 4. Structurally

-Finally, we will also write a C program that behaves like a calculator.
+Finally, we will also write a C program that converts currency.

 ## Notes
 BOARD MODEL NUMBER